kjosenenko/CLI_project/README.md

 ### License

-The gem is available as open source under the terms of the MIT License.
+The gem is available as open source under the terms of the [MIT License] (https://opensource.org/licenses/MIT).